SimBe-hub/PySubdiv/README.md

 # Installation

 Currently the software can work well on Linux (without conda enviroment).
-Based on the user reports you may face errors if you want to use Mac OS or Windows, mostly becasue of the problems of PyQt with these framworks.
+Based on the user reports you may face some errors if you are using Mac OS or Windows, mostly becasue of the problems of PyQt with these framworks.

 # Method 1)